antoniojhun/project-pruner/README.md

 ## FAQ

 ### What does 'clean' do?
-- The `clean` command cleans project artifacts (node_modules, vendor, dist, build, etc.) in all subdirectories older than the specified duration, but keeps the project directories.
+The `clean` command removes project artifacts (node_modules, vendor, dist, build, etc.) in all subdirectories older than the specified duration, but keeps the project directories.

 ### What does 'archive' do?
-- The `archive` command cleans project artifacts, compresses the project, and then removes the original project directory after archiving, for all subdirectories older than the specified duration.
+The `archive` command cleans project artifacts, compresses the project, and then removes the original project directory after archiving, for all subdirectories older than the specified duration.

 ### How is project age determined?
-- Project Pruner determines a project's age by the most recently modified file inside the project directory.
+Project Pruner determines a project's age by the most recently modified file inside the project directory.
 If any file (including hidden files like `.DS_Store` or files in `node_modules`) was modified recently, the project is considered recent.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License